 Third-party firms provide some of the components used in delivering our products and services, including digital set-top converter boxes, DVRs and VOD equipment; routers and other switching equipment; provisioning and other software; network connections for our phone services; fiber optic cable and construction services for expansion and upgrades of our networks and cable systems; and our customer billing platform.
 Some of these companies may hold leverage over us, considering that they are the sole supplier of certain products and services, or there may be a long lead time and/or significant expense required to transition to another provider.
-As a result, our operations depend on a successful relationship as a result of contractual disagreements, operational or financial failures on the part of the suppliers, or other adverse events, could negatively affect our ability to effectively provision and service our customers.
+As a result, our operations depend on a successful relationship with these companies.
+Any delays or disruptions in the relationship as a result of contractual disagreements, operational or financial failures on the part of the suppliers, or other adverse events, could negatively affect our ability to effectively provision and service our customers.
 Demand for some of these items has increased with the general growth in demand for Internet and telecommunications services.
 We typically do not carry significant inventories, and therefore any delays in our ability to obtain equipment could impact our operations.
 Moreover, if there are no suppliers that are able to provide set-top converter boxes that comply with evolving Internet and telecommunications standards, or that are compatible with other equipment and software that we use, this could negatively affect our ability to effectively provision and service our customers.
-We also have outsourcing arrangements with certain telephony providers in connection with our provision of HSD and telephony services to au ni-house platform, and unexpected delays or disruptions in the transition process may adversely affect our customers.
+We also have outsourcing arrangements with certain telephony providers in connection with our provision of HSD and telephony services to our customers.
+We are in the process of transitioning our telephony services to an in-house platform, and unexpected delays or disruptions in the transition process may adversely affect our customers and our business.